 If you live in a home in the mountains, there can be weeks where it’s very difficult to leave your house.
 Adding a natural light lamp will give your brain the same satisfaction as sunlight while you wait out the snow.

-Getting your home ready for winter before it comes will save you both time and money in the long run.
+Taking these steps will save you both time and money in the long run.
 Saving money on keeping your house warm will give you more cash to spend in Breckenridge or Vail this season.